St. Mary's City in St. Mary's County, Maryland — The American Northeast (Mid-Atlantic)

 There are hundreds of unmarked graves in and around the chapel.
 This site was cemetery for St. Mary’s City the earliest years of settlement.
 Many of Maryland’s founders lie here in long-forgotten graves.
 In 1990, three lead coffins were discovered buried in the left arm or transept of the cross-shaped building.
 These are the first 17th-century lead coffins found by archaeologist in North America.

 Location.
-38° 11.234′ N, 76° 26.078′ W. Marker is in St. Mary's City, Maryland, in St. Mary's County.
-Marker is on Trinity
+Marker is missing.
+It was located near 38° 11.234′ N, 76° 26.078′ W. Marker was in St. Mary's City, Maryland, in St. Mary's County.
+It was on Trinity Church Road.
+Touch for map.
+Marker was in this post office area: Saint Marys City MD 20686, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sharing Land and Legacy (a few steps from this marker); Saint Mary's Female Seminary (within shouting distance of this marker); After the Disastrous Fire (within shouting distance of this marker); “…a convenient place for the administration of Justice.” (within shouting distance of this marker); St. Mary's College of Maryland Land Acknowledgement and Pledge (within shouting distance of this marker); The Gift of the Society of the Ark and the Dove (within shouting distance of this marker); Trinity Church, St. Mary’s Parish (within shouting distance of this marker); Leonard Calvert (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this location: Sharing Land and Legacy (a few steps from this marker); Saint Mary's Female Seminary (within shouting distance of this marker); After the Disastrous Fire (within shouting distance of this marker); “…a convenient place for the administration of Justice.” (within shouting distance of this marker); St. Mary's College of Maryland Land Acknowledgement and Pledge (within shouting distance of this marker); The Gift of the Society of the Ark and the Dove (within shouting distance of this marker); Trinity Church, St. Mary’s Parish (within shouting distance of this marker); Leonard Calvert (within shouting distance of this marker).
 Touch for a list and map of all markers in St. Mary's City.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on April 11, 2026.
 It was originally submitted on April 29, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 228 times since then and 14 times this year.
+This page has been viewed 774 times since then and 26 times this year.
 Photos: 1, 2, 3. submitted on April 29, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.